VUEngine/vuengine.github.io/documentation/tutorial/versus-mode.md

     </span>
 </div>

-And we are going to print a message to notify the players when the connection is successful:
+To notify the players when the connection is successful, let's print a message:

 ```cpp
 bool TitleScreenState::onEvent(ListenerObject eventFirer, uint16 eventCode)